Millennium Hilton New York One UN Plaza: Upper stories

 The hotel originally comprised 288 rooms on the top 13 stories of One United Nations Plaza.
 The corridors leading to the guestrooms were clad in green marble, interspersed with mirrored strips.
 The original rooms were generally small, except for the suites, many of which were duplexes that contained spiral staircases.
 Angela Taylor of The New York Times wrote that the lower levels of the suites had grand pianos, while the upper levels had two bedrooms each.
-The rooms contained various garments, fabrics, and tapestries, some of which had been created as long ago as the eighth century.
+The rooms contained various garments, fabrics, and tapestries, some of which had been created as early as the eighth century.
 Mae Festa, an interior designer working in Roche-Dinkeloo's office, had acquired the tapestries from various antique stores and flea markets worldwide.
 The rooms contained fabrics in muted colors such as rose-beige, gray-blue, and taupe.
 Despite the hotel's proximity to the UN headquarters, it only had one presidential suite, compared to 26 such suites at the Waldorf Astoria New York several blocks away.

 After the hotel was expanded in the early 1980s, it had 427 or 428 rooms.
-As of 2024, the hotel has 439 rooms.
+As of 2024, the hotel has 439 units, consisting of a presidential suite, 33 regular suites, and 405 standard guestrooms.
 Although Two United Nations Plaza contains 198 rooms on its highest 13 stories, some of Two UN Plaza's residential units were not part of the hotel.
 The units range from a 385 ft2 studio apartment to a duplex apartment with two bedrooms.
 Tenants could pay rent annually to live in these apartments, or they could rent a studio for a nightly fee (essentially using it as a hotel room).
 The rooms had over 1,000 pieces of embroidery from 37 nations.